YES, WE’RE OPEN: Monday–Friday 9AM–2PM!

-Our daughter is currently pregnant and we can’t expose ourselves to things that’ll affect her or the baby.
-And with the flu, allergies, and now COVID-19/Coronavirus, we must take extra precautions to ensure not just her safety, but also that of our customers and their families.
+Our daughter and son-in-law just had a baby and we can’t expose ourselves to things that’ll affect them.
+And with the flu, allergies, and now COVID-19/Coronavirus, we must take extra precautions to ensure not just their safety, but also that of our customers and their families.

-Therefore, if you’re currently feeling sick or have felt such symptoms in the past seven days, or have been outside of the state, please don’t stop by yet and watch out for the additional guidelines we’ve listed above.
+Therefore, if you’re currently feeling sick or have felt such symptoms in the past seven days, or have been outside of the state, please don’t visit us yet and watch out for the additional guidelines we’ve listed above.

 If you’re otherwise healthy and haven’t traveled outside the state or been in contact with someone who’s sick, you’re welcome to stop by during business hours.

 Thank you for your understanding and we wish you a healthy season.

 PS- As a reminder, keep following all the same precautions the CDC and public health officials are recommending for the general population, including:

 - Wash your hands frequently with soap and water for 20 seconds

 - Regularly wipe down surfaces with soap and water or alcohol-based cleaners